al-amin-khan/bookarry-server/README.md

 All routes are prefixed with `/api/v1`.

-So the all the API route will be like: `b`
+So the all the API route will be like: `https://bookarry-server.vercel.app/api/v1`

 ### Books